miguelcobain/ember-yeti-table/tests/dummy/app/pods/docs/sorting/template.md

   {{demo.snippet "sorting-custom.hbs"}}
 {{/docs-demo}}

-# Advanced sorting
+# Multiple sorting

 Sometimes we have more advanced sorting requirements.
-Yeti table uses the `sort` macro from `@ember/object/computed` ([docs here](https://emberjs.com/api/ember/3.0/functions/@ember%2Fobject%2Fcomputed/sort)) under the hood and exposes the sort definition as the `sortDefinition` property.
+In most cases, the `sort` property will suffice.

 Let's say we want to sort by `firstName` ascending and then by `lastName` descending.
-We could pass `sortDefinition="firstName:asc lastName:desc"` string to yeti-table.
+We could pass `sort="firstName lastName:desc"` string to yeti-table.

-<aside>Yeti table takes care of splitting the string for you, so you don't need to pass in an array.</aside>
+<aside>The `asc` direction will be used if you omit a direction.</aside>

 {{#docs-demo as |demo|}}
   {{#demo.example name="sorting-advanced.hbs"}}
-    {{#yeti-table data=advancedSortingData sortDefinition="firstName lastName:desc" as |table|}}
+    {{#yeti-table data=advancedSortingData sort="firstName lastName:desc" as |table|}}

       {{#table.header as |header|}}
         {{#header.column prop="firstName"}}